rakhimov/scram/doc/fta_mcs_algorithm.rst

 This method consists of many complex algorithms of BDD to find MCS.
 The BDD algorithms tend to be faster than MOCUS and other algorithms; however, this algorithm is subject to combinatorial explosion for very large models with thousands of basic events and gates with many replicated events.
+One more important advantage of BDD based analysis is that BDD allows fast and exact calculation of probabilities, which makes Probability, Importance, Uncertainty analyses fast as well.
-This algorithm is used in CAFTA and RiskMan.
+This algorithm is used in CAFTA, RiskA, and RiskMan.